ArkEcosystem/desktop-wallet/README.md

 * (soon) realtime currency value (updated every 5 min) in UsD, Euro, BTC, HKD, JPY, CNY, AuD, CanD, Pound and Rubble
 * autoconnecting to a healthy ark network peer.
 If the peer is not good any more, automatically find a new one.
 * send ark from/to any account.
+* easily switch to different network, or private chains
+* customize background
+* isolated processes on Windows and Macosx to prevent from data sniffing or injection.
+* Translations (thanks to the Ark community).
+Please help contributing

 If you login to your account (with your passphrase)
 * (soon) Withdraw to altcoins or USD (via changer.com) - no registration needed
 * Organise your accounts with virtual folders (for instance savings, personnal etc...) so you don't pay any transfer fee
 * Update your votes.
-* (soon) easily switch to different network, or private chains
+* Save your passphrases (unsecured so far, secured vault in the near future)

 Second signature supported.
 Multisignature accounts not yet supported.